Pawel1894/browser-markup-editor/README.md

 ## Overview

 Recently i did spent some time on reading vitest and testing library docs.
 I made this project to start writing some UI tests.
 I created test utils to use it in future projects, and have fast tests setup.
-I additionaly added toast alerts to this app and saving docs in localstorage.
+I additionaly added toast alerts and saving docs in localstorage.

 ### Website